Anthony-Maxwell1/Anthony-Maxwell1/README.md

 - And I'll proceed to never touch the project again
 - Thanks for looking at my profile! 👋

 Thanks to [Quicksilver151](https://github.com/Quicksilver151) for README inspiration!
+And sorry if I stole your vercel readme stats lol :)